 - Always reference your source media and final export plans.

-- Set how many video and audio tracks you want your sequence to include.
+- On the Tracks tab, set how many video and audio tracks you want your sequence to include.

 - Specify the type of audio track.

 Your new preset will now display in the Sequence Presets tab within the folder labeled Custom.